deyadavcisco/NetDevOps/README.md

 # NetDevOps
 LTRDCN-1074 Cisco Live 2019 Barcelona

+To Run Ansible Environment presented in the session, run the docker container:

+docker pull deyadav/centos7-ansible2.7.2:v1

+docker run -i -t deyadav/centos7-ansible2.7.2:v1 /bin/bash

+Now you should be inside the bash of Centos with Ansible 2.7.2 installed along with required Inventory and playbooks.

+Day 2 Automate Monitoring, ELK stack setup would require installation including docker engine.

 WARNING:

 "These scripts are meant for educational/proof of concept purposes only - as demonstrated at Cisco Live.
 Any use of these scripts and tools is at your own risk.
 There is no guarantee that they have been through thorough testing in a comparable environment and I am not responsible for any damage or data loss incurred as a result of their use."

 Bringing the lab exercises prepared for clients during Cisco Live 2019 Barcelona Instructor Led lab.